butts029/data-science-getting-started/README.md

-# data-science-getting-started
+# Welcome to data-science-getting-started!
-Getting started repository for Data Science for Psychology
+This is the "Getting started" repository for Data Science for Psychology.
+If you are reading this sitting in class right now, you're in the right place!